jcg5g9/CPB_Phenotype/README.md

 <b>Citation here</b>:

-## Project: Effects of admixture on fitness in Neosho Bass populations
+## Project: Assessing transgenerational phenotypic responses to insecticide exposure in Colorado Potato Beetles (<i>Leptinotarsa decemlineata</i>; CPB)
 We assessed inter- and trans-generational effects of sublethal insecticide exposure on four larval performance phenotypes (mobility, herbivory, development, and fecundity) in Colorado potato beetles (<i>Leptinotarsa decemlineata/i>; CPB).
-We implemented a highly replicated, full-sibling inbreeding pedigree experimental design (full siblings were paired for mating in each generation) across four generations.
-Offspring larvae (F0 generation) from 12 "founder" mated pairs (lineages) were divided into two treatment groups (exposed, i.e., given a sublethal dose of the insecticide imidacloprid; or control, i.e., given an equivalent dose of water), and a subset of beetles were monitored for performance traits, including larval movement (mobility), feeding rate (herbivory), and time to discrete life stages (development).
-Performance traits were monitored in three successive generations (F1-F3) without treatment exposure and compared to the F0 generation to test for inter- and transgenerationally inherited phenotypic variation.
+We implemented a highly replicated, full-sibling inbreeding pedigree experimental design beginning with 12 "founder" mated pair lineages and continuing for four successive generations (full siblings within lineages were paired for mating in each generation).
+For the transgenerational experiment, F<sub>0</sub> larvae (offspring of founder pairs) were divided into two treatment groups (exposed, i.e., exposed to a sub-lethal dose of the neonicotinoid insecticide imidacloprid; and control, i.e., exposed to an equivalent dose of molecular-grade water).
+A subset of beetles were collected from each treatment within each lineage for each generation and monitored for four performance traits, including larval movement (mobility), feeding rate (herbivory), and time to discrete life stages (development).
+Performance traits were monitored in three successive generations (F<sub>1</sub>-F<sub>3</sub>) without treatment exposure and compared to the F<sub>0</sub> generation to test for inter- and transgenerationally-inherited phenotypic variation.
 An additional subset of larvae from each generation were re-exposed to treatments, both experimental (insecticide-exposed) and control (water), to test for potential selection of phenotypic variation across generations.

 ## General information on repository structure
-This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage in GitHub) for Gunn et al. 2024.
-In the home directory of the repository (SMB_Fitness), you will find a README.md file (the source script for this information), the R Project file (SMB_Fitness.Rproj), a project info folder (project_info, which includes all important information on data procurement for this project), a .gitignore file, and "analysis" directories, each of which corresponds with a specific analysis conducted in our study:
+This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage in GitHub) for Gunn et al. [DATE].
+In the home directory of the repository (CPB_Phenotype), you will find a README.md file (the source script for this information), the R Project file (CPB_Phenotype.Rproj), a project info folder (project_info, which includes all important information on data procurement for this project), a .gitignore file, and "analysis" directories, each of which corresponds with a specific analysis conducted in our study:

 1) 01_data_summary_analysis
 2) 02_